AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 #### Text-to-text

-LLMs like Google Bard, BingGPT, and GPT 3.5 trained on 175 Billion paramters or [Minerva](https://arxiv.org/pdf/2206.14858.pdf) the largest trained on 540 Billion paramters
+LLMs like Google Bard, Bing, and GPT 3.5 trained on 175 Billion paramters or [Minerva](https://arxiv.org/pdf/2206.14858.pdf) the largest trained on 540 Billion paramters
 #### Text-to-image

 Stable diffusion, imagen, midjourney